jdrichards-pursuit/flask-fullstack-project-frontend/README.md

-# Data React Vite Frontend Project
+# Flask Fullstack Project - Frontend

 This project is a React frontend application that should consume a Flask API.